VIC.GOV.AU | Policy and Advisory Library

 • prevents students from being able to attend school or participate in school activities on the same terms as other students because of the personal characteristics referred to in human rights and anti-discrimination requirements

-• offends a religious belief held by the student, parents or carers
+• offends a religious belief held by the student or parents/carers

 • prevents students from complying with a requirement of their religious, ethnic or cultural background